wxai-space/LightAgent/README.md

 ## 🚧 Coming Soon

-- **Adaptive Tool Mechanism** 🛠️: Supports adding an unlimited number of tools, allowing the large model to first select a candidate tool set from thousands of tools, filtering irrelevant tools before submitting context to the large model, significantly reducing token consumption.
-- **Memory-Enabled Agent Collaboration** 🛠️: Agents can share information and pass messages among themselves for complex task collaboration.
+- **Agent Collaborative Communication** 🛠️: Agents can also share information and transmit messages, achieving complex information communication and task collaboration.
 - **Agent Assessment** 📊: Built-in agent assessment tool for conveniently evaluating and optimizing the agents you build, aligning with business scenarios, and continuously improving intelligence levels.

 ## Built-in "Thought Flow"